DASEF Programs for Young Children

 Kaleidoscope Wonders

-Have your young scientists ever taken apart a kaleidoscope?
-You and your students will explore kaleidoscopes using tabletop models and make and reflect a geometric design into infinity.
-They will also make and take their own simple kaleidoscope viewer.
-Scientific discovery and fun.
+Has your little scientist ever taken apart a kaleidoscope?
+You and your child will explore kaleidoscopes using a tabletop model and make and reflect a geometric design into infinity!
+Also make and take your own simple kaleidoscope viewer.
+You can even check out a few dazzling books while you’re there.
+What fun!

 Insects Aren’t As Yucky As You Think

-Do your students ever get “bugged” by an insect?
-We’ll come to your classroom with some friendly ones.
-Your class will learn about the life cycle of a ladybug and the life cycle of a Monarch butterfly, with little hand-sized models.
-They will see our collections of dearly departed insects and they’ll build their own insect model from building pieces.
-We’ll give each student apicture of an insect to color.
-Your kids will be “buzzing” about this!
+Did your child ever get “bugged” by an insect?
+Come to the library to study some friendly ones.
+Your child will learn about the life cycle of a ladybug and the life cycle of a Monarch butterfly, with little hand-sized models.
+See our collections of dearly departed insects and work with your child to create their own insect model.
+Take home a picture of an insect to color.
+Plus you’ll find insect books by Eric Carle – need we say more?

 DASEF Programs For Young Children - Science, Earth Science and Technology for ChildrenWee Weather Watchers

 Calling all mini-meteorologists – it’s time to learn about the weather.
-Your student will “be” the liquid in a thermometer, as they learn about temperatures and how to dress for them.
-They will have fun making a take home thermometer and a simple kite to experiment with wind.
+Your child will “be” the liquid in a thermometer, as they learn about temperatures and how to dress for them.
+Have fun making a take home wind sock and a simple kite to experiment with wind.
+And just think about all of the wonderful weather books at the library!
 The forecast is for interesting science with a good chance of fun!

 Make a Date With Dinosaurs

-Are your students too young for a scary trip through Jurassic Park?
-Our dinosaurs are much tamer than the real thing.
-The class will learn about paleontology by assembling a Protoceratops dinosaur skeleton.
-They will see how the size of their eyes, arms, and teeth (!) match up with those of the dinosaurs in our Life-Size Dinosaurs book, and they will learn a little about meat and plant eaters with small models of our prehistoric pals.
-Bring your camera to class for a photo-op with our inflatable baby T-rex.
-Your students will rooooar for more!
+Too young for a scary trip through Jurassic Park?
+Our dinosaurs are much more tame.
+Complete a dinosaur puzzle, make and take a dinosaur mask, built your own dinosaur with Clicks building sets, and learn a little about meat and plant eaters with a bucket of our prehistoric pals.
+Bring your camera for a photo-op with our interactive Sarah, the Stegosaurus.
+You’ll rooooar for more!

 Trees, If You Please

-There is more to a tree than meets the eye!
-Your students will learn about those parts of a tree you don’t see.
-They will also use a hand lens to take a closer look at leaves and match ones from the same tree, and they’ll make a model of a tree from real parts.
-Your class will have fun “being” a seed as it goes from its hiding place in the soil to a tree with new seeds of its own.
-Tree-rific science!
+There is more to trees than meets the eye!
+Learn about all those parts of a tree you don’t see, use a hand lens to take a closer look at leaves and find matches for the ones from the same tree, and make a model of a tree from real parts.
+Finish your day by “being” a seed as it goes from its hiding place in the soil to a tree with new seeds of its own.
+You will even find a treeful of books to read.
+Tree-rific!

 Constructing Your Own Fun Delaware AeroSpace Education Foundation (DASEF) - Programs for Young Children

-It’s time to get right down on the floor and build something!
-Your students will use our giantLego © pieces and their own creativity to make a structure, a vehicle, and an animal.
-They will build a roller coaster model that will give a ball a looping thrill ride.
-And they can take the challenge to build the tallest tower before it falls!
+Get right down on the floor and build something!
+Use our pieces to make your own structure, and make a roller coaster that will give a ball a looping thrill ride.
+Take the challenge to build the tallest tower – quickly, before it falls!
+And take home a picture of one of the world’s great bridges to color.
 Build a great day with us!

 Constructing Your Own Fun